-Molly Srour (Alumna, Clarinet)
+Molly Srour (Alumni, Clarinet)

 My appreciation for music has been enhanced through my participation in the AAYS.
 In addition to the group performances, I have enjoyed the chamber group opportunities – such as Woodwind Trio.
 AAYS has inspired me to compose.
 Become part of AAYS, the season begins with fresh faces in January and best friends in June!

-Justin Klunk (Alumnus, Saxophone)
+Justin Klunk (Alumni, Saxophone)

 Justin is an alumni of the AAYS and now plays professionally.